Tams03/CS-Projects/SmartFridge/README.md

 ---

 ## Prototype
-- The prototype demonstrates a fully functional SmartFridge setup, including hardware scanning and mobile app interface
+- The prototype demonstrates a fully functional SmartFridge setup, including hardware scanning and a mobile app interface
 - Users can test scanning different items, observe the real-time updates, and verify notification delivery

 ---